 Key components of the program include biweekly student success workshops, guest speakers and networking, unique community service and leadership opportunities, special events and programs on and off campus, and most importantly, a close community of peers and advisers for ongoing support.
-“Exploration” and “engaged scholarship” are core themes that will be woven throughout the workshops, and students will have the opportunity to participate in engaged scholarship or service projects.
+“Exploration” and “intentional engagement” are core themes that will be woven throughout the workshops, and students will have the opportunity to participate in engaged scholarship or service projects.

-Fall 2017 Topics include (in no particular order):
+Topics include (in no particular order):